20 of the Best Things to Sell on eBay

 20. Old Coffee Mugs

-Your pantry brimming with coffee mugs.
+Your pantry is brimming with coffee mugs.
 Can’t possibly fit another?
 Sell them.

 Some of the most popular coffee mugs are old Starbucks mugs.
-This vintage Starbucks mug — ok, 2008 — is selling for $32.99 on eBay.
+This vintage Starbucks mug — OK, it’s from 2007 — is selling for $5.58 on eBay.
 Next time you’re walking around a thrift store, check out the mug section.

 Writer Elizabeth Djinis is a contributor to The Penny Hoarder, often writing about selling goods online through social platforms.
 Her work has appeared in Teen Vogue, Smithsonian Magazine and the Tampa Bay Times.
 An earlier version of this post was written by blogger Lauren Greutman for I Am That Lady.